subsquid/spray/README.md

 ### Sequencing

 * Slot numbers are non-decreasing
-* Block notification is always the last for the given slot
+* Block notification marks the end of a slot (no notifications for the given slot will be received in the future)
 * Delivery of all data messages is not guaranteed

 ## Setup